Protein Myths and Facts: What Your Body Actually Needs

 How much do you need and where should you get it from?

 Protein is in the news a lot these days.
 We see it being added to a host of processed foods in an attempt to make them seem healthier.
-Take a trip to the grocery store and you can find chips that are protein enhanced, breads and cereals that have added protein and frozen waffles and protein-enriched milk.
+Take a trip to the grocery store and you can find chips that are protein enhanced, breads and cereals that have added protein and frozen waffles as well as protein-enriched water and milk.
 Pea protein, whey and soy are the most common types of protein added to processed foods.
+But they are often accompanied by added sugars, artificial ingredients and refined carbohydrates making them less than ideal options for meeting your protein goals.

-And the new USDA Dietary Guidelines emphasizes protein at every meal.
+The new USDA Dietary Guidelines emphasize protein at every meal.
 As a holistic nutritionist, I consider this very good news.
 In my private practice, I often see clients report inadequate protein intake, especially at breakfast.

 This new focus on protein doesn’t mean we need to be eating steak three times a week.
 There are plenty of whole food sources of protein that are not high in saturated fat, a nutrient that is best limited to 10% of total calories, or less than 20 gram per day.

-Protein IS important, especially as we age.
+And protein IS important, especially as we age.
 We typically think of protein for its role in building muscle.
 But protein is also important for our structural health – bones – as well as hair, skin and nails.
 We need protein to make enzymes that assist with digestion, blood clotting and DNA replication.
-And protein is key in synthesizing hormones (think insulin and thyroid hormones).
+Protein is key in synthesizing hormones (think insulin and thyroid hormones).
 And it’s critical to our immune system.
 Antibodies rely on adequate protein intake.

 So how much protein do you need in a day and where should it come from?